 INSIDE : The full guide on how to make Marbled Crafts using regular foam Shaving Cream.
 Learn to make gorgeous marble DIY projects every time using these simple tips.

 This post may contain affiliate links.
 See full disclosure here.

-Looking for all the details on marbling projects?
+Looking for ALL the details on marbling projects?
 My Marbling 101 post might be just what you are looking for!

 My favorite color medium to use in marbled DIY projects is nail polish.
-However, if you are looking for a fun and even kid friendly marbled technique, using shaving cream is the way to go!
+However, if you are looking for a fun and even kid friendly marbled technique, using shaving cream is a fun way to go!
 Today I am going to walk you through all the details of marbling by using foam shaving cream.

 You might also be interested in the BOOK that I wrote all about Marbling projects!!

 Can you make marbled projects with shaving cream and food coloring?

 The simple answer to this questions is yes.
 For most of the projects and crafts that I make using shaving cream, I typically use food coloring.
 It does not seem to matter if you use a few drops of liquid or gel food coloring, both types of food coloring seem to work.

 I have found that food coloring is lighter weight than say acrylic paint, therefore the food coloring dye can sit atop of the shaving cream.
 I especially have love these food coloring drops because of the variety of color options.